-Here is an example of a typical “paleo shopping list,” with five essential items:
+Here is an example of a typical “paleo shopping list,” with some of the essential bodybuilding foods:

 Whether I’m on the paleo diet or not, I always have those items in my kitchen.
 Grass fed beef is far superior to grain-fed beef, for many reasons which I can’t fully explain in a single article.
 Sweet potatoes are a natural, healthy source of complex-carbohydrates, that our friend Grok would be very familiar with.

 Avocados and coconut oil, as well as some grass fed butter maybe, will help cover your fat needs.
 When you’re on a paleo diet, the bulk of your calories will come from proteins and fats, so it’s important to familiarize yourself with them.
 When cooking at a high temperature for example, grass fed butter is the best option.